w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Representation

-Polkadot has a Relay Chain acting as the main chain of the system.
+Polkadot has a relay chain acting as the main chain of the system.
 The Polkadot relay chain has been represented as a ring surrounded by multiple parachains attached to it.
-Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the Relay Chain API, then it can connect to the Polkadot network as a parachain.
+Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the relay chain API, then it can connect to the Polkadot network as a parachain.

 ![polkadot-relay-chain](../assets/polkadot_relay_chain.png)

-Parachains construct and propose blocks to validators on the Relay Chain, where the blocks undergo rigorous [availability and validity](../learn/learn-parachains-protocol.md) checks before being added to the finalized chain.
-As the Relay Chain provides the security guarantees, [collators](../learn/learn-collator.md) - full nodes of these parachains - don't have any security responsibilities, and thus do not require a robust incentive system.
+Parachains construct and propose blocks to validators on the relay chain, where the blocks undergo rigorous [availability and validity](../learn/learn-parachains-protocol.md) checks before being added to the finalized chain.
+As the relay chain provides the security guarantees, [collators](../learn/learn-collator.md) - full nodes of these parachains - don't have any security responsibilities, and thus do not require a robust incentive system.
 This is how the entire network stays up to date with the many transactions that take place.

 The [Cross-Consensus Messaging Format (XCM)](../learn/learn-xcm.md) allows parachains to send messages of any type to each other.
-The shared security and validation logic of the Relay Chain provide the environment for trust-free message passing that opens up true interoperability.
+The shared security and validation logic of the relay chain provide the environment for trust-free message passing that opens up true interoperability.

 In order to interact with chains that want to use their own finalization process (e.g. Bitcoin),